Configuration

 username (str): username to use during login

-password (str): optional, password to use during login
+password (str): optional, password to use during login.
+Can be an empty string.

 keyfile (str): optional, keyfile to upload after login, making the SSHDriver usable